Wilmer-N/odin-recipes/README.md

 # odin-recipes
-I will create some kind of recipe for the odin project, I dont know if this will be of any value to me since I already have some HTML knowledge.
-I do know that this will help my git knowledge however.
+I will create a recipe for the odin project, I hopethat this will help my git knowledge however.
 They wanted me to write this :)